Skip to content

 status Report whether a project overlay was discovered under the selected overlay root, which catalog was found, and which agent-definition root is effective.

-easy Higher-level specialist and instance workflow persisted in .houmao/catalog.sqlite with file-backed payloads under .houmao/content/.
+specialist Higher-level specialist workflow persisted in .houmao/catalog.sqlite with file-backed payloads under .houmao/content/.

 mailbox Project-scoped wrapper over the generic mailbox-root CLI targeting mailbox/ under the active overlay root.